Introduction to One Flew Over the Cuckoo’s Nest

 Writing Style of One Flew Over the Cuckoo’s Nest

-The writing style of the novel is the first-person narrative in disjointed colloquialism.
+The writing style of the novel is a first-person narrative in disjointed colloquialism.
 Bromden speaks in monologs and converses with his fellow characters in his Indian accent that comprises contractions, broken sentences, run-on sentences, and shortened diction.
-This diction is also commonplace used by ordinary African Americans.
 For literary devices, Kesey relies heavily on similes, metaphors, and personifications along with other devices as given below.

 Analysis of the Literary Devices in One Flew Over the Cuckoo’s Nest

-- Action: The main action of the novel comprises the story of Chief Bromden, an African American young man, his time in a mental asylum, his friendship and support to McMurphy’s uprising against the administration, and his final freedom.
+- Action: The main action of the novel comprises the story of Chief Bromden, an Native American young man (mixed heritage), his time in a mental asylum, his friendship and support for McMurphy’s uprising against the administration, and his final freedom.
 The rising action occurs when he strangulates his own friend, McMurphy, to end his sufferings.
 The falling action occurs when he wins freedom in the end.

 i.
 If my being half Indian ever helped me in any way in this dirty life, it helped me being cagey, helped me all these years.
-(Part-I)
+(Part -1)

 ii.
 So she really lets herself go and her painted smile twists, stretches to an open snarl, and she blows up bigger and bigger, big as a tractor, so big I can smell the machinery inside the way you smell a motor pulling too big a load.
-(Part-I)
+(Part -1)

 iii.
 There’s no move to stop him, no move to say anything.
-(Part-I)
+(Part -1)

 These examples show the repetitious use of “helped me”, “big, so big, too big”, “no move” and “hard.”

-- Allusions: The novel shows the use of allusions such as,
+- Allusions: The novel shows the use of allusions in the following examples,

 These examples show the use of allusion such the WWII, different historical figures in the second, and some psychologists in the last example.

-- Antagonist: The antagonist of the novel is nurse Ratched, who makes every move to make life difficult for Bromden as well as McMurphy.
-Therefore, she is the real antagonist of the novel.
+- Antagonist: The antagonist of the novel is nurse Ratched, who does a lot of harm to make life difficult for Bromden as well as McMurphy.
+Thus, she is the real antagonist of the novel.

-- Climax: The climax in the novel occurs when Bromden sees that his friend, McMurphy, is suffering and that he should do something to end his sufferings.
-Therefore, he strangulates him to end it.
+- Climax: The climax in the novel occurs when Bromden sees that his friend, McMurphy, is suffering and that he should do something to end his suffering.
+So, he strangulates him to end it.

-- Colloquialism: The novel shows the use of colloquialism such as,
+- Colloquialism: The following examples show the use of colloquialism,

 ii. “. . . mean old Monday morning, you know, boys . . .”